kschoudary/Unit18_Blockchain/README.md

 		Amount to Transfer 15 ETH
 		Your TX has been broadcast to the network.
 It is waiting to be mined & confirmed.
 During ICOs, it may take 3+ hours to confirm.
 Use the Verify & Check buttons below to see.
 TX Hash:0x50bcbfbcb124736af0664216a44a585ac583a24ee07c32aeccc1563a2f8f50a6
 		Hash: 0x50bcbfbcb124736af0664216a44a585ac583a24ee07c32aeccc1563a2f8f50a6
+ 	Transfer Status: Pending

+Note: As per project requirments, I used the 'proof-of-authority'.
+And with this option, my transaction staus of the transfer is 'Pending'.
+Theany confirmations or  'proof-of-authority' option is preventing node1 from mining which is why I am not getting any confirmations.
+This is reported to class instructor and almost all the students have similar issues with this option.